Mohsin Hamid's provocative, elegant and gripping novel, available as a Penguin Essential for the first time

 'Excuse me, sir, but may I be of assistance?
 Ah, I see I have alarmed you.
 Do not be frightened by my beard.
 I am a lover of America . . . '

 So speaks the mysterious stranger at a Lahore cafe as dusk settles.
 Invited to join him for tea, you learn his name and what led this speaker of immaculate English to seek you out.
-For he is more worldy than you might expect; better travelled and better educated.
+For her is more worldy than you might expect; better travelled and better educated.
 He knows the West better than you do.
-And as he tells you his story, of how he embraced the Western dream - and a Western woman - and how both betrayed him, so the night darkens.
+And as he tells you his story, of how he embraced the Western dream -- and a Western woman -- and how both betrayed him, so the night darkens.
 Then the true reason for your meeting becomes abundantly clear . . .

 “Masterful . . .
 A multi-layered and thoroughly gripping book, which works as a poignant love story, a powerful dissection of how US imperialist machinations have turned so many people against the world's superpower - and as a thriller that subtly ratchets up the nerve-jangling tension towards an explosive ending”

 “Beautifully written . . . more exciting than any thriller I've read for a long time”

 “Admirably spare and amazingly exciting”

 Rachel Cooke, New Statesman